siyb/tw-fdpsm-1-depinjection/tw-fdpsm-1-depinjection.md

         Map,ArrayMap,ArrayList]
 * No manual wiring necessary, but access is tedious and the use of specialized fields might seem to intrusive to some.

+## Data Binding Library - 21 - Criticism

+* Possible issues when writing unit tests due increased complexibility
+* Cluttered (view)model classes
+* Slowing down of build process

-## Data Binding Library - 21 - Advanced Features
+## Data Binding Library - 22 - Advanced Features

 * Please check out: ViewStubs, Converters, Custom Setters and Attribute Setters at home ;)